A Vintage 1969 Mercedes 280 SL RoadsterPhotos of a 1969 and a 1971 Mercedes Benz 280 SL Roadster are at the bottom of this page.

 We note that in the UK, the soft convertible top is called the "hood".
 What we call the "hood" in the US is called the "bonnet" in the UK.
 This gets a little confusing when a US native reads a UK repair manual that says "remove the hood", oops.
 It would be nice if we spoke the same language.

-Euro Cars Mercedes made two basic variations of cars: one model was for the European and other markets outside the US; the other model was for the US market.
-The cars made for outside the US are referred to as "Euro" version cars.
-The US market cars are "USA" version cars.
+Euro Cars Mercedes made two basic variations of cars: one model was for the European and other non-North American markets; the other model was for the North American market.
+The cars made for outside North America are referred to as "Euro" version cars.
+The North American market cars are "USA" version cars.
 The variations were made to accommodate the terrain and type of driving in the intended market area, customer and cultural preferences, and most importantly, to conform with local laws.

 280 SL Transmissions280SL's came with 4 speed automatic

 or 4 speed manual shift.
-All four manual gears are synchro-meshed.
+All four gears are synchro-meshed.